 Photo: BIJU THANKACHAN / Shutterstock / Image For Representation Only

 Anjediva Fort is located on the Anjediva Island which is located near the North Goan Coastal area.
 The fort was constructed by the Portuguese in the year 1505 and stands amongst one of the oldest forts in the region.
 This location was important as a naval base and helped play a vital part in protecting Goa.
 The structure of the fort is now almost dilapidated, and very little remains intact.
-Nonetheless, owing to its historical background and beautiful views of the island, it is an interesting place to go to.
+Nonetheless, owing to its historical background and beautiful views of the island, it is an interesting place to go to and is often included among places to visit in North Goa with family.

 Location: Anjediva Island, Karwar, North Goa